lukaselmer/renuo-cms-doc/usage.md

 <ul class="special-ul">
   <li class="special-li">
     <div data-content-path="li-element" data-api-host="//renuo-cms-api.dev:3000" data-api-key="aValidApiKey" data-private-api-key="AdminONLY">
-      If no paragraphs are present in the default content, then paragraphs are disabled.
+      Paragraphs are disabled if no paragraphs are present in the default content.
     </div>
   </li>
 </ul>

 <div data-content-path="li-element" data-api-host="//renuo-cms-api.dev:3000" data-api-key="aValidApiKey" data-private-api-key="AdminONLY">
-  <p>When paragraphs are present in the default content, then paragraphs are enabled.</p>
+  <p>Paragraphs are enabled if paragraphs are present in the default content.</p>
 </div>
 ```